Andrea Scacco

-Andrea Elizabeth Scacco Carrasco (born July 8, 1986) is an Ecuadorian politician who was elected to be the Mayor of Ibarra.
+Andrea Elizabeth Scacco Carrasco (born July 8, 1986) is an Ecuadorian politician who served as Mayor of Ibarra.

 Life

-Scacco was born in Ibarra in 1986.

-She was elected to be the new mayor of Ibarra in March 2019 hoping to reduce xenophobia and to create a women's refuge in the city.
+A native of Ibarra, Scacco was elected to be its new mayor in March 2019 hoping to reduce xenophobia and to create a women's refuge in the city.

-During her administration plans have started to create a new cemetery in the parish of Guayaquil de Alpachaca.
-This is required because the city's municipal cemetery is full.
+During her administration plans started to create a new cemetery in the parish of Guayaquil de Alpachaca.
+This was required because the city's municipal cemetery was full.
 Scacco noted that the cemetery would not be completed until the next administration.

 In 2022 an allegation was made that she had been involved in the sale of a job in her administration.
 It was alleged that her mother had said that the person who got the job (but who was later fired) had spoken of returning money to the employee.